anonfunc/voicecode-intellij/README.md

 ## Limitations

 - Uses nothing but keyboard shortcuts, so is keyboard mapping dependent.
-- Additionally, for whatever reason, VoiceCode's @key command doesn't work consistently, so some of the keys are automated via key code, which is painful to maintain.
 - The scope does not include any IDEA family IDE besides IntelliJ community edition.
-Please open a pull request with the appropriate bundle ID if you have it.
+Please open a pull request with the appropriate bundle ID (and full application names) if you have it.
 - The template command `quinn` has a specific set of template names, none of which match with IntelliJ's included templates.
 - Stomps on bookmark 0, if set.
 Bookmark 0 is used to store original cursor location for commands like `clonesert`.
 (Should replace with getting current position via Cmd-L and then modifying the line number based on operation.)